What are the NFPA Standards for Commercial Fire Protection?

 Penalties for Failing to Comply

 Making sure your fire protection system is compliant with all applicable codes and standards is the responsibility of every business owner.
-Failure to meet the rules can result in a shutdown of your business or severe financial penalties.
+Failure to meet the rules can result in severe financial penalties or even your business being shut down.

 FSS Technologies has the expertise to help your business customize a fire detection and prevention system that will keep your employees, property, and customers safe.
 We also have certified technicians to properly service your system per NFPA standards.